 Art in Public Places self guided tour – Scattered about the downtown region, you will find more than 70 unique art pieces.
 Many of these are very unusual and colorful.
 Download the handy Art in Public Places guide for your convenience.
 The Rose Crystal tower by artist Dale Chihuly (pictured below) is particularly impressive.

 For fitness buffs…

 The Swamp Rabbit trail – This very popular paved recreational path runs a 22 mile course through several sections of Greenville, as well as a portion of nearby Travelers Rest, a small community just north of the city.
-Although exercising while on vacation may not sound all that attractive, the trail is a nice way to get in a relatively easy workout and enjoy the natural surroundings.
+Although exercising while on vacation may not sound all that attractive, biking/walking this trail is a nice way to get in a relatively easy workout while enjoying the leafy natural surroundings.